-Dogs who have been rescued may have this feeling of fear, and need to eat fast.
-Rescue dogs with an unknown history, may devour their food, because they could have a history of starvation and being malnourished.
+Dogs who have been rescued may have this feeling of fear and need to eat fast.
+Rescue dogs with an unknown history may devour their food because they could have a history of starvation and be malnourished.

 6. Underlying Medical Conditions

 There are certain diseases and conditions that can cause an increased appetite, and can cause your dog to eat too fast, such as Cushing’s Disease, diabetes, and intestinal parasites.

 Parasites in your dog’s body feed on the essential nutrients your dog needs and cause your dog to feel hungry.

 Certain medications like steroids will cause your dog to feel hungry and ravenous all the time, causing him to devour his food.

 10 Easy Ways To Slow Down A Speed Eater